-An important aspect of disaster risk reduction and management is the discrepancy between the probabilistic theory of an event happening at some location sometime in the future, versus how often the events actually happen and what impacts they have.
-The theoretical estimates are partly improved by better understanding and modelling of what makes these events happen, and partly by using past events as predictors of future events.
+An important aspect of disaster risk reduction and management is the discrepancy between the probabilistic theory of an event happening at some location sometime in the future, versus how the events actually happen.
+The theoretic estimates are partly improved by better understanding and modelling of what makes these events happen, and partly by using past events as predictors of future events.